legowerewolf/AO3fetch/readme.md

 - `-series` (boolean) Include series in the crawl (default true, disable with `-series=false`)
 - `-version` (boolean) Show version and exit (default false)
+- `-outputFile` (string) Write the list of collected works to a file instead of the terminal output.